ultralytics/ultralytics/docs/modes/track.md

     === "CLI"

         ```bash
+        # Configure tracking parameters and run the tracker using the command line interface
         yolo track model=yolov8n.pt source="https://youtu.be/Zgi9g1ksQHc" conf=0.3, iou=0.5 show
         ```

-### Tracker
+### Tracker Selection

-We also support using a modified tracker config file, just copy a config file i.e. `custom_tracker.yaml` from [ultralytics/cfg/trackers](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/trackers) and modify any configurations(expect the `tracker_type`) you need to.
+Ultralytics also allows you to use a modified tracker configuration file.
+To do this, simply make a copy of a tracker config file (for example, `custom_tracker.yaml`) from [ultralytics/cfg/trackers](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/trackers) and modify any configurations (except the `tracker_type`) as per your needs.

 !!! example ""